jina-ai/jina/docs/fundamentals/executor/index.md

 - Executors let you organize your `DocumentArray` based functions into logical entities that can share configuration state, following OOP.

-- Executor converts your local functions into functions that can be distributed inside a Flow.
+- Executors convert your local functions into functions that can be distributed inside a Flow.

 - Using Executor inside a Flow multiple `DocumentArray` can be processed at the same time in a concurrent manner, and deployed easily in the cloud as part of a neural search application.